SNeicer/SNeicers-Doom-Mod-Manager/README.md

 ### Included features
 - Mod presets
 - Ability to launch modded/unmodded doom from tray
-- Customizable ui (See wiki for more info)
+- Customizable ui (Use QtDesigner for that, see the wiki for table elements and their names)

 ### Hotkeys
 - Ctrl + S - Save selected preset